 VICE PRESIDENT OF BIOLOGICAL RESEARCH & CHIEF SCIENTIST

 - Marine pathogens

-In 2004, Romano moved her lab to Mystic Aquarium, where she became Vice President of Research and Veterinary Services.
-Since then, she has served in multiple capacities for the organization, including oversight for Animal Husbandry, Animal Care, the Animal Rescue Program and Exhibits, in addition to Research.
-Currently, Romano is Vice President of Biological Research and Chief Scientist at the Aquarium, where she leads a research team focused on aquatic animal health and conservation biology.
+In 2004, Romano moved her lab to Mystic Aquarium and is currently the Vice President of Research and Veterinary Services, where she leads a research team focused on aquatic animal health and conservation biology.
 Among numerous forms of professional recognition, Romano has been an inductee into the Saint Michael’s College Academic Hall of Fame, an American Society for Engineering Education Fellow, a finalist for the Connecticut Technology Council’s Women of Innovation award and a National Research Council Fellow.
 She serves on multiple scientific advisory panels, was President of the International Association for Aquatic Animal Medicine, has mentored many award-winning students, has created and conducted a nationally recognized science education and cultural exchange program for Native American youth, has led over 15 field expeditions to the Arctic, holds joint appointments at multiple universities and has made significant scientific contributions to the field of aquatic animal health.

 Peter Auster PhD